We conjured some short videos about improbable things people have researched or done. Many organizations have produced

 - Japan's NHK network produced a wildly popular (broadcast on Christmas eve) documentary about the Ig Nobel Prizes

 - French company FLC Concepts produced the documentary Quand La Science Fait Rire, celebrating some of the Ig Nobel Prize winners.
-It premiered on the France 5 public TV network, and was then adapted as an episode of Sweden's Vetenskapens Värld
+It premiered on the France 5 public TV network, and was then adapted as an episode of Sweden's Vetenskapens Värld and elsewhere.

 Ig Nobel Documentary

 The Improbable Video Series

 Our series of tiny bits-and-pieces videos peeks at improbable research — research that makes people laugh, then think.
 Here, below, is a skimpy guide to these little videos.
 We might make some more.